Rct567/FrequencyMan/README.md

 Two different types of files can be placed in a **language data id** directory:
 - __ignore lists__: A text file with words that will not be used to calculate the rankings.
 The file name should start with "ignore".
-- __word frequency lists__: A text file with words sorted to reflect the word frequency (in descending order).
+- __word frequency lists__: A text or csv file with words sorted to reflect the word frequency (in descending order).
 Only the position is used, not the (optional) word frequency value.

 ## The `user_files` directory